entur/cloud-logging/README.md

 # Known issues
 Hosting gRPC and web services (i.e. REST services other than actuator) in the same app is not supported.

+# Roadmap

+ * Replace the correlation-id tracing artifacts with standardized modern equivalents, i.e. span id and so on.
+ * Better define and tune request-response logging JSON format